Wipeout (2008 game show): Video games

 There have been eight video games based on Wipeout.
 The series was first adapted into Wipeout: The Game, which was released June 22, 2010 in conjunction with the Season 3 premiere.
 The game was released on the Wii and Nintendo DS, and was developed by Activision.
 The game is played in two different versions.
 Challenge mode is where the player can challenge specific obstacles and attempt to beat them in a certain amount of time.
 The other is Play The Show, which means to play the game as they would in the show.
 The Wii game is different from the show (and its Nintendo DS counterpart) in that there are only 4 contestants, and none are eliminated during the first three rounds.
 The game has commentary by Henson, Anderson and Wagner, all three of whom are featured as unlockable playable characters.

 Another Wipeout game was under development by Activision, this time for Xbox 360 with Kinect, entitled 'Wipeout: In The Zone'.
 It took full advantage of the Kinect remote and has ragdoll wipeouts and different rounds from the Wii and DS version, such as Bruiseball.
 The game was released "in conjunction with the premier of Wipeout's summer season on ABC" on June 16, 2011.
 Activision announced on August 18, 2011, that a direct sequel to the first Wipeout game was in development titled Wipeout 2 for Xbox 360 with Kinect, PlayStation 3, Wii, Nintendo DS and Nintendo 3DS.
 The new game is described as "Offering updated, outrageous course designs across all platforms with obstacles and effects taken straight from the show's summer and winter seasons.
-Players must navigate around snow, ice, foam, and fan-favorite obstacles like the Sucker Punch Wall and Big Balls; which are making their triumphant returns alongside more than 50 others".
+Players must navigate around snow, ice, foam, and fan-favorite obstacles like the Sucker Punch and Big Balls; which are making their triumphant returns alongside more than 50 others".

 It was released on October 11, 2011.

+A second sequel titled Wipeout 3 was announced on June 29, 2012 and released for Xbox 360, Wii and Nintendo 3DS on September 25, 2012 and Wii U on November 18, 2012.
 Activision announced on June 25, 2013, that a new title called Wipeout: Create & Crash would be released on Wii, Wii U, Xbox 360, and Nintendo 3DS on October 15, 2013.